UncleSocks/SocialIntPy/README.md

 # FBIntelPy: Python Facebook Intelligence Search Tool

 **FBIntelPy** is a Python-based Facebook intelligence search tool that aims to assists in generating filtered Facebook URLs.
-This is particularly relevant during OSINT investigations using the platform.
+This is was created for the upcoming TraceLabs Search Party 2026.02.
 This was inspired by IntelTechnqiue's web-based search tool; this tool has updated some of the depracated filters.

 In a nutshell, this tool supports the following filter types: **Posts**, **Photos**, **Videos**, **People**, **Events**, **User/Profile Information**, and **Global Search**.
 Some of these types also supports the addition of keywords and dates.